• Skip to main content

 Go to Recipe Go to Video Print Recipe

-This creamy Vegan Pumpkin Pasta is perfect for fall.
-The sauce highlights the deliciousness of pumpkin & is rich and creamy (without the dairy).
-This hearty pasta will be a hit at dinner time!
+This creamy Vegan Pumpkin Pasta Sauce is perfect for fall.
+The sauce highlights the deliciousness of everyone's favorite seasonal gourd & is rich and creamy *without* any dairy!
+This hearty and elegant pasta will be a hit at dinnertime!

 I figured why not combine my two loves for the perfect fall dish?
-So that's what I did and the end result is a tasty and creamy vegan pumpkin pasta!
+The end result is a tasty and creamy vegan pumpkin pasta that's fancy enough for company!

 Jump to: